sr2echa/CSGO-Source-Code/README.md

 # About the leak
-Counter Strike : Global Offensive Source Code which Got Leaked on 22th April 2020 Along with Team Fortress 2 and f-Zero's Source Code
+Counter Strike : Global Offensive Source Code which Got Leaked on 22th April 2020 Along with Team Fortress 2 and F-Zero's Source Code

 **Use at your own pleasure**